irie612/COPL-Assignment/README.md

 The program works correctly on most parts.
-Aspects that may be called defiencies are:
+Aspects that may be called deficiencies are:
-- The output is does not contain the least amount of brackets.
+- The output does not contain the least amount of brackets.

 There are no deviations from the assignment.